 If you are one of these unfortunate individuals and you are seeking to take legal action, Lombardo Law is here for you.
 Whatever the nature of your injury, you don’t have to endure the physical pain, emotional trauma, and medical bills on your own.
 You may be entitled to seek restitution for the physical, mental, and financial damage you are suffering from.
 Our attorneys are compassionate listeners with 20 years of experience representing individuals injured in car accidents in Atlantic City and beyond.
-Call our offices at (609) 445-4300 to schedule a free and confidential consultation, or contact us online.
-Our attorneys are available around the clock, each day of the week, to discuss your legal options.
+Call our offices at (609) 418-4537 today for a free consultation.

 Accident-Prone Roadways Leading to Atlantic City